Kurthub205/Kurthub205/README.md

 # 💫 About Me:
+<h2> German:</h2>
-Servus I bim da Kurt 24, und so nen kek
+Servus I bim da Kurt 24, und so nen kek aus dem Internet

+Für alle die nicht wissen was ein kek ist, geh googlen (seh ich aus wie google?)

+<h2> Englisch: </h2>

+Hello I am Kurt 24 Years, und so an kek from the Internet

+For all how didn`t knows was kek means:

+In German we call oure dudes/friends an kek, this means he is an Loser or an victim.

 <a style="padding-left: 100px">[![Discord Presence](https://lanyard.cnrad.dev/api/477847062801547294)](https://discord.com/users/477847062801547294)</a>